Translational Mechanical Converter (G)

 Parameters

-Sets the orientation of the mechanical part motion relative to the change in gas volume:
+Sets the orientation of the movement of the mechanical part in relation to the change in gas volume:

 -